 My team has taken this concept a step or two (or a possibly even a small leap) further.
 We meet twice a day, first thing in the morning and again in the afternoon.
 We call these meetings ‘huddles’, to get away from the perception of a formal ‘meeting’ and to highlight that it’s just a quick get-together.

 All our huddles start with 15-30 minutes of talking shop.
-Checking people’s workloads, priorities for the day, pandemic news, etc. etc. But then, we shift to a period of chit-chat.
-And yes, “chit-chat” does appear on our huddle’s agenda.
+Checking people’s workloads, priorities for the day, pandemic news, etc. etc. But then, we shift to a period of chit-chat, and yes, “chit-chat” does appear on our huddle’s agenda.
 Chit-chat is where we check-up on each other mentally and physically.
-It’s where we have a bit of a laugh, and ask about weekend plans, favourite new recipe or what show you binge watched last night.
+It’s where we have a bit of a laugh and ask about weekend plans, favourite new recipe or what show you binge watched last night.
 People are welcome to stay for the chit-chat or duck out and return to their work.
-There is no pressure to stay if you don’t want too.
+There is no pressure to stay if you don’t want to.

 Favourite Movie Wallpaper: If you use MS Teams, they rolled out an upgrade recently where you can change the backdrop behind you so that you look like you’re in a different place than you are.
 There is an ‘uploads’ folder in MS Teams’ system directory where you can save images.
 We had everyone find wallpaper images of their favourite movie, then put them as their backdrop and we had to guess each other’s favourite film.
 We then did it again with everyone’s favourite TV show.

 Virtual Teleportation: One of my colleagues and I took this a step further.
 We each took a picture of the area in front our webcam, but without us in it.
 We then swapped these pictures with each other and used them as our backdrop when we joined the afternoon huddle.
 The result was that it looked like I was in her house, and she was in mine.
 It made everyone laugh out loud and really lightened the mood of the afternoon.